BOOK REVIEWS OF DEALERS IN STAMPS AND POSTCARDS

 J.W.

 Cecil Rose, business premises was in Oxford Street, London.
 He describes a visit from a rather haughty lady who was offering a collection for sale.
-Rose offered her a price which she refused.
+Rose offered her a sum which she refused.
 She then contacted an auction house insisting an on a high estimate.
 Rose recounted and was pleased the overpriced lot did not sell, and delighted she was required to pay the auction house fee.

 J.W.